Leadership Styles in Management

 Different types of leadership styles exist in organizations.
 The nature and culture of an organization specify which leadership style fits the company best.
 Also, the goals and targets of a company play important roles in specifying leadership styles.
-In this article, we will analyze different types of leadership styles in organizations.
+In this article, we will analyze different types of leadership styles in management and answer the question: What are the six leadership styles?.

 Before to start, it is very important to remind who is a leader, who is a manager and the difference between a leader and a manager.